MartinsRepo/Arduino-Uno-Q-Projects/10. Debugging/OpenOCD Debugging/OpenOCD.md

  - Your sketch is not a standalone program.
  - Your sketch is a relocated object that Zephyr executes at runtime.

+## Restore the Factory Firmware

+** The Problem: Memory Offset **

+On the Arduino Uno Q, the first 128KB (0x20000) of flash is typically reserved for the **MCUboot bootloader**.

+- If you flash your application binary at offset `0`, you overwrite the bootloader.

+-   The CPU starts at `0x08000000`, finds your application data instead of bootloader instructions, and immediately crashes.

+In this case, we must restore the bootloader:

+    /opt/openocd/bin/openocd -s /opt/openocd -f openocd_gpiod.cfg -c "init; reset halt" -c "program zephyr-arduino_uno_q_stm32u585xx.bin 0x08000000 verify reset exit"

 ## PreWork to be Done

 ### Generating the **ELF** Outpout